Complaints in relation to social media usage of States Members (FOI)

 Complaints in relation to social media usage of States Members (FOI)Produced by the Freedom of Information office

-Authored by States of Jersey and published on 28 November 2018.
+Authored by Government of Jersey on behalf of the States Greffe and published on 28 November 2018.

 Prepared internally, no external costs.